 Break down your recommended approach into different phases and highlight the dates and milestones you will achieve to meet your client’s needs well within the client’s timelines.

 When deciding on your proposed cost, you need to be extremely accurate and informed.
 Carefully evaluate your proposed solution and figure out your costs, the value of invested time and expertise, and the profit percentage.

-Add previous experiences and testimonials of your earlier clients to highlight your experience, create a solid impression and help the clients relate to your work.
+Add previous case studies and testimonials of your earlier clients to highlight your experience, create a solid impression, and help the clients relate to your work.

-Use agenda slide to provide a structure to your business proposal presentation, and aid your client to understand it in a structured manner.
-A good agenda slide serves as a north star for your presentation.
-Hence, repeat the agenda slide after you finish all topics on the agenda, to show your audience what is covered and what is left to be covered.
+Use agenda slides to provide a structure to your business proposal presentation, and aid your client to understand it in a structured manner.
+A good slide serves as a north star for your presentation.
+Hence, repeat the slide after you finish all topics on the agenda, to show your audience what is covered and what is left to be covered.

-Conclude your proposal by summarizing the entire thing in a very brief manner, and reiterate what you intend to do, your strengths, your competitive advantage, your proposed costs and a gentle request for the client’s business.
+Conclude your proposal by summarizing the content in a very brief manner, and reiterate what you intend to do, your strengths, your competitive advantage, your proposed costs, and a gentle request for the client’s business.

 DO’s AND DONT’s FOR BUSINESS PROPOSALS

 Once you have drafted your business proposal, take note of the following things to ensure your proposal is perfect.